akeshavan/mindcontrol/README.md

 In a browser navigate to localhost:3000

+## Configure

+To see an example schema, see this file: https://dl.dropboxusercontent.com/u/9020198/data/data_rf.json

 ## Demo

 Check out the [demo](http://mindcontrol.herokuapp.com/).
 [This data is from the 1000 Functional Connectomes Project](http://fcon_1000.projects.nitrc.org/fcpClassic/FcpTable.html)